 Cold sores most frequently present themselves as small, fluid-filled blisters that are painful.
 A majority of cold sores occur on the corners of your mouth.
 You may also notice pain and tingling around the site of your cold sore of the first few days.

 Without treatment, cold sores clear up on their own within two weeks.
-If you experience severe pain, topical treatments can help to alleviate your pain -- including lidocaine, which is a topical numbing agent.
+But there are several cold sore remedies to help with symptoms.
+If you experience severe pain, topical treatments can help to alleviate it — including lidocaine, which is a topical numbing agent.
 Oral medications can also help to decrease pain and the duration of a cold sore, but these medications should be started shortly after you notice a cold sore forming.
 If you experience frequent cold sores, your doctor may prescribe an antiviral medication to help prevent cold sores.